robmasocco/AOS-TAG/ideas.md

 - System call numbers (one pseudofile each) (read-only).
 - Max number of active instances (configurable at insertion but checked: must not drop below 256) (read-only).
 - Max message size (configurable at insertion but checked: must not drop below 4 KB) (read-only).
+Comment in the docs/README that this better be page-aligned.

 # CHAR DEVICE DRIVER